newrelic/newrelic-quickstarts/CONTRIBUTING.md

   - example-data-source
 ```

-_Note:_ For a quickstart to be "installable" through New Relic, it must have an install plan.
+_Note:_ For a quickstart to be "installable" through New Relic, it must have a data source.

 An example quickstart directory looks like this: